boardfish/dissertation/contents/2-requirements-and-analysis.md

 hampering development time.

 However, doing so came at the cost of accessibility.
-With wider prior knowledge, perhaps this may not have been the case - the web design strategy of progressive enhancement [@champeon2020web], in combination with use of the WAI-ARIA standard [@aria], could have been used to mitigate this from the outset.
-I was not aware of progressive enhancement as a priority during development. [@herlihy2013how] investigated that 1.1% of `gov.uk` users were not getting JS enhancements at that time - though this may have changed in either direction over time, it is still a significant figure and signifies the importance of the need for `noscript` fallbacks.
+With wider prior knowledge, perhaps this may not have been the case---the web design strategy of progressive enhancement [@champeon2020web], in combination with use of the WAI-ARIA standard [@aria], could have been used to mitigate this from the outset.
+I was not aware of progressive enhancement as a priority during development. [@herlihy2013how] investigated that 1.1% of `gov.uk` users were not getting JS enhancements at that time---though this may have changed in either direction over time, it is still a significant figure and signifies the importance of the need for `noscript` fallbacks.